-Each State and payer defines telemedicine and telehealth differently.
+Each state and payer defines telemedicine and telehealth differently.
 Oregon defines:

-- Telehealth means a variety of methods, through the use of electronic and telecommunications technologies, for the distance delivery of health care services, including dental care services, and clinical information designed to improve a patient’s health status and to enhance delivery of the health care services and clinical information.
+- Telehealth as a variety of methods, through the use of electronic and telecommunications technologies, for the distance delivery of health care services, including dental care services, and clinical information designed to improve a patient’s health status and to enhance delivery of the health care services and clinical information.

 - Telehealth providers may practice using telemedicine technology in Oregon, if they have an active, unlimited Oregon license in good standing and comply with accepted standards of care.

 - Out-of-state physicians who want to practice telemedicine in Oregon must apply for a license for practice of medicine across state lines.